amybot/hotspring/README.md

 Hotspring expects to be able to append events to a Redis queue named `event-queue` by default, and clients are *expected* to poll this queue for events.

+If you don't want to use Redis, feel free to contribute your own queue implementation.